ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. If the report pertains to a batch that was previously collected, then the input share MUST be marked as invalid with error `batch_collected`.

-    * Implementation note: The Leader considers a batch to be collected once it has completed a collection job for a CollectionJobReq message from the Collector; the Helper considers a batch to be collected once it has responded to an `AggregateShareReq` message from the Leader.
-A batch is determined by query ({{batch-modes}}) conveyed in these messages.
-Queries must satisfy the criteria covered in {{batch-validation}}.
-These criteria are meant to restrict queries in a way that makes it easy to determine whether a report pertains to a batch that was collected.
-See
-      {{distributed-systems}} for more information.

 1. Finally, if an Aggregator cannot determine if an input share is valid, it MUST mark the input share as invalid with error `report_dropped`.
    For example, the report timestamp may be so far in the past that the state